ArronBeale/CI_PP1_V_Photography/README.md

 ## Validators
 My original validation returned no major issues only two instances where syntax needed to be tidied up and fixed.
+Currently there is one error related to the newsletter form which is flagging the post method of push as an error.

 ## Devices
+- iphone 5
+- iphone SE
+- Samsung Galaxy 8
+- iPad Air
+- iPad Mini
+- Surface Pro 7

 ## Lighthouse